coralbits/deadmannotifier/README.md

    ```

 2. **Configure the service:**
-   Edit `config.yaml` with your email settings and services.
+   Edit `config.yaml` with your server, database, email settings and services.

 3. **Start the server:**